Nouakchott

 Read more ↓A world-class coastal nature zone—famous for birdlife, sandbanks, and wild Atlantic scenery.

-Read more ↓Coastal city and peninsula vibes—Atlantic views, sea air, and a different side of the Sahara coast.
+Read more ↓Coastal city and peninsula vibes—Atlantic views, sea air, and “edge-of-the-desert” atmosphere.

-Read more ↓One of Mauritania’s most iconic desert towns—caravan history, sand, silence, and heritage atmosphere.
+Read more ↓Legendary desert town—caravan history, sand, silence, and heritage atmosphere.

-Read more ↓A practical start point for your Mauritania trip—experience the capital’s daily rhythm before heading into desert or coast.
+Read more ↓A practical start point—markets, city rhythm, and last-minute supplies before heading into desert or coast.

-One of Africa’s standout coastal ecosystems—famous for wide horizons, sandbanks, and serious birdlife.
+A standout coastal ecosystem—sandbanks, wide horizons, and exceptional birdlife.

-A legendary Sahara stop—old stone streets, desert silence, and a strong sense of caravan-era history.
+A legendary Sahara stop—old stone streets, desert silence, and deep caravan-era identity.

 Mauritania is all about big landscapes and deep history—combine coast + desert for the best balance.

-These routes are ideas—choose a simple plan first, then add deeper desert extensions if conditions allow.
+These routes are ideas—start simple, then add deeper desert extensions only if conditions and logistics allow.

 | Trip Length | Route Idea | Best For |